SAGE working group on polio (Established August 2008)

 - strategy and priorities in the related areas of outbreak response, surveillance, containment, risk assessment (esp.
 Vaccine Derived Polio Viruses - VDPVs), research and product development, and vaccine supply.

-- Yagob Al-Mazrou (Chair of Working Group), Secretary General - Health Services Council of the Kingdom of Saudi Arabia, Saudi Arabia
+- Yagob Al-Mazrou (Chair of Working Group, joined the Working Group in September 2015), Secretary General - Health Services Council of the Kingdom of Saudi Arabia, Saudi Arabia

 - Peter Figueroa (Chair of Working Group and SAGE member until April 2015), University of the West Indies, Jamaica